lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 * Most relevant at microscopic scales
 }

 \notes{The equipartition theorem tells us that at equilibrium the average energy is $kT/2$ per degree of freedom.
-This means that for most practical systems the amount of energy available is many orders of magnitude larger than the amount of information we can store in memory.}
+This means that for systems that operate at "human scale" the energy involved is many orders of magnitude larger than the amount of information we can store in memory.
+For a car engine producing 70 kW of power at 370 Kelvin, this implies

-\notes{This suggests that the amount of information we can store in memory is a small perturbation of the system and that the system is approximately in equilibrium, unless the system is at small scale.}
+$$
+\frac{2 \times 70,000}{370 \times k_B} = \frac{2 \times 70,000}{370\times 1.380649×10−23} = 2.74 × 10^{25}
+$$
+degrees of freedom per second.
+If we make a conservative assumption of one bit per degree of freedom, then the mutual information we would require in one second for comparative energy production would be around 3400 zettabytes, implying a memory bandwidth of around 3,400 zettabytes per second.
+In 2025 the estimate of all the data in the world stands at 149 zettabytes.}

 \subsection{Small-Scale Biochemical Systems and Information Processing}